staruml/staruml-java/README.md

 This extension for StarUML(http://staruml.io) support to generate Java code from UML model and to reverse Java code to UML model.
 Install this extension from Extension Manager of StarUML.

-> :warning: **Note**
-> This extensions do not provide perfect reverse engineering which is a test and temporal feature.
+> :warning: This extensions do not provide perfect reverse engineering which is a test and temporal feature.
 If you need a complete reverse engineering feature, please check other professional reverse engineering tools.

-> :warning: **Note**
-> This extension is based on Java 1.7 Specification.
+> :white_check_mark: This extension is based on Java 1.7 Specification.

 ## Java Code Generation